How to Make Survival Cement

 • Once your survival cement bricks are shaped, use them as soon as possible to prevent setting up.

-• If your bricks set up, you can add water very gradually to make them flexible again.
+• If your bricks are set up, you can add water very gradually to make them flexible again.

 • Some people have added sand to the clay and straw when making survival cement.